-The project analyzes on-farm practices and climate-smart business models, including how the practices and business models may contribute to increased gender equity.
-Project results are analyzed to see how recommendations for promoting dairy development impact on women.
-The project aims to have roughly equal numbers of men and women participate in the process of developing institutional arrangements for the NAMA in order to increase the likelihood that the issues and needs of diverse groups are addressed, and that all socio-economic groups are actively involved in implementation.
-The project also attempts to include women and men in different age and social groupings, and collects sex-disaggregated data whenever possible.
+The project analyzed on-farm practices and climate-smart business models, including how the practices and business models may contribute to increased gender equity.
+Project results were analyzed to see how recommendations for promoting dairy development impact on women.
+The project aimed to have roughly equal numbers of men and women participate in the process of developing institutional arrangements for the NAMA in order to increase the likelihood that the issues and needs of diverse groups are addressed, and that all socio-economic groups are actively involved in implementation.
+The project also attempted to include women and men in different age and social groupings and collects sex-disaggregated data whenever possible.

-Even in its development phase, Kenya’s dairy NAMA is spurring action in the East African region through established networks and collaboration among livestock sector stakeholders, especially in Tanzania and Uganda.
+Even in its development phase, Kenya’s dairy NAMA spurred action in the East African region through established networks and collaboration among livestock sector stakeholders, especially in Tanzania and Uganda.

 - Government of Kenya.
 2016.
 Low-emission and climate resilient dairy development in Kenya.
 Concept note for the Green Climate Fund.